 Lastly, we have Outside Van, another Class B RV custom conversion specialist.
 With extensive experience ranging from utilitarian and practical gear-hauling machines to cosy tiny homes on wheels, Outside Van can make your dream come true.

-‘Rough and Tumble’ is a great custom conversion, with a stylish design and unique features that make this camper feel like home.
+‘Rough and Tumble’ is a great custom conversion example, with a stylish design and unique features that make this camper van feel like home.
 The fixed bed allows for lots of gear storage on the road, and it is great to have a separate seating area.
-There is also a kitchen, cabinet storage and a hidden toilet.
+There is also a kitchen, cabinet storage, and a hidden toilet.

 Outside Van also sell some ready-made vans.
 These builds are still one of a kind but can be purchased without waiting for the build to be completed.
 This is a good option if you want a unique camper but need something as soon as possible.
-Custom vans can be pretty expensive, expect to pay anywhere between $90,000-$300,000.
+Custom vans can be pretty expensive — expect to pay anywhere between $90,000-$300,000 to get one.

-However, even though they are the smallest option, this doesn’t necessarily mean they’re any cheaper.
-The only way to get a cheap motorhome is to buy second hand and complete the conversion yourself!
+However, their tininess doesn’t mean that these campers are much cheaper than Class A motor coaches.
+The only way to get cheap camper vans is to buy second hand and complete the conversion yourself!